Film PHOTOGRAPHY COURSE

 Length - 8 lessons of three hours each

-Maximum class size - max 5 people - no place left
+Maximum class size - max 5 people - only one place left

 Contact hours - more then 25

 You can book this workshop using Your debit / credit card via this website.
-To manage Your payment we choose to use STRIPE that is the world leader company for online payment.
+To manage Your payment we choose to use PAYPAL that is the world leader company for online payment.

 Booking this workshop You will accept our Terms & Conditions.